CirclesUBI/circles-contracts-v2/specifications/TCIP009-demurrage.md

 ## Conclusion

-So we can conclude that if we substitute this in our definition of "inflationary mint" then one day `i` the protocol should mint as inflationary amounts
+So we can conclude that if we substitute this in our definition of "inflationary mint" then on day `i` the protocol should mint as inflationary amounts

     (1/Γ)^i CRC/hour